ICB-DCM/PESTO/documentation.md

 ### Global optimizers

 PESTO provides an interface to [PSwarm](http://www.norg.uminho.pt/aivaz/pswarm/) and [MEIGO](http://gingproc.iim.csic.es/meigo.html).
-Once these toolboxes have been installed - they are not included in the PESTO archive - they can be used for parameter estimation via getGlobalOptimum.m together with PestoOptions::globalOptimizer and PestoOptions::globalOptimizerOptions.
+Once these toolboxes have been installed - they are not included in the PESTO archive - they can be used for parameter estimation.
+These optimizers are also accessed via getMultiStarts.m by setting PestoOptions::localOptimizer and PestoOptions::localOptimizerOptions accordingly.
+In principle, a single optimizer run (PestoOptions::n_starts = 1) should be enough for these global optimizers.

+An example is included in mainConversionReaction.m.

 ## Uncertainty analysis ### {#uncertainty-analysis}